mendrik/feather/feather-docs/content/decorators/index.md

 ---

 Feather provides a bunch of decorators to add functionality to your components.
-However, most of them decorate the class instances and not the classes, which is typescript's default behaviour.
+However, most of them decorate the instances and not the classes, which would be typescript's default behaviour.
 This is achieved internally with a few tricks, but you should remember this difference when writing components.
-For exmaple you cannot use decorators arguments with reference to *this*.
-Most of the decorators that need access to instance variables provide a similar pattern that is used in template methods.
+For example you cannot use decorator arguments with references to *this*.
+Most of the decorators that need access to instance variables provide a similar pattern that is used in template
+methods: tokens in double curly brackets within a string.

 ## @Construct